inbatamilan573/NLP_Sentimental_analysis/README.md

 # Project Highlights:

-Extensive Data Collection: The project involved the collection and processing of a staggering 33 lakhs (3.3 million) Amazon reviews, making it one of the largest datasets used for sentiment analysis.
+Extensive Data Collection: The project involved the collection and processing of a staggering 33 lakhs (3.3 million) of Amazon reviews, making it one of the largest datasets used for sentiment analysis.
 This extensive dataset allows for a comprehensive analysis of sentiments expressed by users.

 Data Preprocessing: To ensure data quality and consistency, the dataset underwent rigorous data preprocessing.
 Techniques such as text cleaning, tokenization, and feature engineering were employed to prepare the data for analysis.